 English

 The English curriculum at Slough and Eton is not only designed to challenge students but also to inspire, enthuse and empower.
 Students will study a variety of texts; a selection of non-fiction and fiction including poetry and drama.
-Careful attention is given to cementing the foundations of grammar, punctuation and sentence structure in order to produce competent writers, able to adapt their style to suit audience and purpose.
-Speaking and listening is a key element of English and communication.
-Activities designed to improve oral communication are integral to the English curriculum.
-The English team work very closely with the EAL and SEN department to ensure that all students' needs are met.
-We also work very closely with our exceptional library team to ensure that our students’ reading ages continue to improve significantly through the use of the Accelerated Reader programme.
-You can see our library’s Accelerated Reader success story here:
+Careful attention is given to cementing the foundations of grammar, punctuation and sentence structure in order to produce competent writers, that are able to adapt their style to suit audience and purpose.

-At Key Stage 4 all students study both English Language and English Literature and achieve two GCSEs.
-These two subjects are taught alongside each other in an integrated scheme of work as the skills required are the same for both subjects.
-We provide targeted in class intervention and external intervention with dedicated Saturday, after school and holiday time revision classes to ensure that our students are supported in every possible way for their GCSE exams.
+At Key Stage 4 students’ study both English Language and English Literature and achieve two GCSEs.
+GCSE English Language and GCSE English Literature are taught alongside each other in an integrated scheme of work as the skills required are the same for both subjects.
+By working closely with the SEND department, we also provide alternative English qualifications for EHCP students with significant SEND barriers We provide targeted in class intervention and external intervention when required to ensure that our students are supported in every possible way for their GCSE exams.
 We have a team of dynamic teachers who are constantly securing our students’ progress in innovative ways.
-Follow our Youtube channel at: Bewiserevise for GCSE revision top tips and advice.
+In addition, we are incredibly fortunate to have a writer in residence who contributes to English lessons, working alongside the class teacher.
+Please visit her website to discover all about our writer in residence: https://www.rebeccafearnleywrites.co.uk/pages/about

-We give students in all years the opportunity to experience theatre performances, learning from outside sources such as visits to universities for lectures and debates, entering internal and external competitions for writing and speaking.
-Year 11 have the chance to attend Poetry Live in preparation for their Literature exams, gaining the opportunity to see live some of the poets they are studying and hear them discuss their work.
+We aim to give students in all years the opportunity to experience learning from outside sources such as theatre performances, workshops, visits to universities for lectures and debates, entering internal and external competitions for writing and speaking.
 Year 12 and 13 can attend lectures specifically aimed at A Level on their set texts.
-Key Stage 3 students attended a learning day at the University of Reading and another on debating skills.
-In addition we have a writer in residence who offers a creative writing club after school and contributes to English lessons, working alongside the class teacher.

 Qualifications